 He also told Clark that schools could do a lot more to diagnose the problem earlier, but only those with learning disabilities or behaviour problems are singled out for testing

 While I’m glad CBC covered the story, for the record, I didn’t “confront” Christy, just asked her a question during Q and A session at microphones like others, and did so politely.
+That’s what citizens do in a democracy.
 They also misquoted the 2nd part of my piece.
 I said that in BC if your child has ADHD and doesn’t have a learning disability or severe behaviour problem they’re not entitled to any accommodations.
 They might get some; it’s totally at the whim of the teacher but no legislation requiring any.

 Christy Clark mentioned publicly to another questioner that her family had problems with alcohol, that her Dad was an alcoholic.
 Good that she had the guts to say that, one reason why people don’t seek treatment is because the shame and stigma is so severe.
 Seemed half or more of the questions were about mental health or addictions.